gcv/appengine-magic/README.md

     schedules a task for the given number of milliseconds from the beginning of the epoch. `:eta` schedules execution for the time given by the a `java.util.Date` object.
+- `purge!` (optional keyword: `:queue`).
+Removes all tasks from the given queue.
+  * `:queue`: name of the queue to use; if omitted, uses the system default queue.
+- `delete! <task>` (optional keyword: `:queue`).
+Deletes the given task from the given queue.
+The task may be specified by its name or by its handle object.
+  * `:queue`: name of the queue to use; if omitted, uses the system default queue.

 ### URL Fetch service